hernancontigiani/django-reservations/README.md

 - Create tests for the viewset
 - Use Django 4.0 async properties to improve performance in the calculate_final_price method (invoce async each day calculation)
-- Documentation and type hints in the code

 # How to setup the project